pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-Overview.md

 ## X11 emulation

-This is an experimental library to emulate some basic behaviour fo the Xlib functions.
+This is an experimental library to emulate some basic behaviour fo the [Xlib](xlib) functions.
-It isn't based on the network layer as the original library, and it implements only a tiny subset of the original functions but, being based on the "monochrome graphics" library, it is faily portable to many of the supported targets.
+It isn't based on the network layer as the original library, and it implements only a tiny subset of the original functions but, being based on the "monochrome graphics" library, it is portable to many of the supported targets.

 ## lib3d